-Plaintiff incorporates by reference each and every paragraph of this Complaint as though set forth in full in this cause of action, and further alleges:
+Plaintiff incorporates by reference the factual allegations of this Complaint as though set forth in full in this cause of action and further alleges:

-- 79. Saxagliptin was unreasonably dangerous, even when used in a foreseeable manner as designed and intended by Defendants. - 80.
-At all relevant and material times, the Defendants designed, manufactured, packaged, marketed, advertised, distributed, and sold Saxagliptin, placing the products into the stream of commerce for sale to, and use by, members of the public, including the Saxagliptin used by Plaintiff. - 81.
-At all relevant and material times, Saxagliptin was designed, manufactured, packaged, marketed, advertised, distributed, and sold by Defendants in a defective and unreasonably dangerous condition. - 82.
+- 97. Saxagliptin was unreasonably dangerous, even when used in a foreseeable manner as designed and intended by Defendants. - 98.
+At all relevant and material times, the Defendants designed, manufactured, packaged, marketed, advertised, distributed, and sold Saxagliptin, placing the products into the stream of commerce for sale to, and use by, members of the public, including the Saxagliptin used by Plaintiff. - 99.
+At all relevant and material times, Saxagliptin was designed, manufactured, packaged, marketed, advertised, distributed, and sold by Defendants in a defective and unreasonably dangerous condition. - 100.
 The Saxagliptin manufactured by Defendants reached Plaintiff without substantial change and was ingested as directed.
-The Saxagliptin was defective and unreasonably dangerous when it entered into the stream of commerce and when used by Plaintiff. - 83.
-The Plaintiff was administered the Saxagliptin for its intended purpose. - 84.
-Plaintiff used Saxagliptin in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants. - 85.
-Defendants failed to warn and/or adequately warn Plaintiff, consumers, physicians, and healthcare professionals of the increased health risks associated with using Saxagliptin. - 86.
-Plaintiff did not have the same knowledge as Defendants and no adequate warning was communicated to them.
+The Saxagliptin was defective and unreasonably dangerous when it entered into the stream of commerce and when used by Plaintiff. - 101.
+The Plaintiff was administered the Saxagliptin for its intended purpose. - 102.
+Plaintiff used Saxagliptin in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants.

-- 87. Plaintiff could not have discovered any defect in the Saxagliptin through the exercise of reasonable care. - 88.
-Defendants, as manufacturers of Saxagliptin, are held to the level of knowledge of an expert in the field, and further, Defendants knew or should have known that warnings and other clinically relevant information and data which they distributed regarding the risks of injuries and death associated with the use of Saxagliptin was incomplete and inadequate. - 89.
+- 103. Defendants failed to warn and/or adequately warn Plaintiff, consumers, physicians, and healthcare professionals of the increased health risks associated with using Saxagliptin. - 104.
+Plaintiff did not have the same knowledge as Defendants and no adequate warning was communicated to them. - 105.
+The Plaintiff could not have discovered any defect in the Saxagliptin through the exercise of reasonable care. - 106.
+Defendants, as manufacturers of Saxagliptin, are held to the level of knowledge of an expert in the field, and further, Defendants knew or should have known those warnings and other clinically relevant information and data, which they distributed regarding the risks of injuries and death associated with the use of Saxagliptin, was incomplete and inadequate. - 107.
 Plaintiff did not have the same knowledge as Defendants and no adequate warning or other clinically relevant information and data was communicated to Plaintiff or to Plaintiff's treating physicians.
-The warnings given by Defendants were inaccurate, unclear, ambiguous, and/or incomplete. - 90.
-Defendants had a continuing duty to provide consumers, including Plaintiff, and Plaintiff's physicians with warnings and other clinically relevant information and data regarding the risks and dangers associated with Saxagliptin, as it became or could have become available to Defendants. - 91.
-Defendants marketed, promoted, distributed, and sold the unreasonably dangerous and defective prescription drug Saxagliptin to health care providers who prescribed and dispensed the drug to consumers, including Plaintiff, without adequate warnings and other clinically relevant information and data.
-Through both omissions and affirmative misstatements, Defendants misled the medical community about the risk/benefit balance of Saxagliptin, which resulted in injury to Plaintiff. - 92.
+The warnings given by Defendants were inaccurate, unclear, ambiguous, and/or incomplete. - 108.
+Defendants had a continuing duty to provide consumers, including Plaintiff, and Plaintiff's physicians with warnings and other clinically relevant information and data regarding the risks and dangers associated with Saxagliptin, as it became or could have become available to Defendants. - 109.
+Defendants marketed, promoted, distributed, and sold unreasonably dangerous and defective prescription Saxagliptin to health care providers empowered to prescribe and dispense to consumers, including Plaintiff, without adequate warnings and other clinically relevant information and data.
+Through both omissions and affirmative misstatements, Defendants misled the medical community about the risk/benefit balance of Saxagliptin, which resulted in injury to Plaintiff. - 110.
 Defendants knew or should have known that Saxagliptin caused unreasonable and dangerous side effects and they continued to promote and market Saxagliptin without stating safer and more or equally effective alternative drug products existed and/or providing adequate clinically relevant information and data.